jizhang-nz/Publications-Data-Scripts/README.md

-# Rossi-group
-Scripts and data for Rossi's group papers - Faculty of Veterinary Medicine - University of Helsinki
+# Scripts and data from mirossilab publications